 One step right takes you to the Irrelevant layer.
 Poor pictures, missing descriptions or multiple items per ad gives a bad impression and restless users won’t stay long on the site if they don’t immediately find what they’re looking for.

 Finally, Inappropriate content can turn off your users and things like nudity or slandering might lead to a bad reputation.
 Strained for resources?
 Don’t panic, just focus on the first couple of layers.
-If you can avoid illegals and scam you have taken a big step in the right direction.
+If you can avoid illegals and scams you have taken a big step in the right direction.

 This is Besedo